Pyotr Konchalovsky: Early life

-Pyotr Konchalovsky was born in the village of Slavianka, Izyumsky Uyezd, Kharkov Governorate (present-day Ukraine) on 21 February 1876.
-His father was a translator and art publisher, with connections to many of the artists active in Russia during the late 19th century.
+Pyotr Konchalovsky was born in the village of Slavianka, Izyumsky Uyezd, Kharkov Governorate, Russian Empire, on 21 February 1876.
+His father was a translator and art publisher, with connections to many artists active in Russia during the late 19th century.

 In 1889, the Konchalovskys moved to Moscow and their house became a part of the Moscow art scene of the 1890s.
-Their house was often visited by Valentin Serov, Mikhail Vrubel, Vasily Surikov.
+Their house was often visited by Valentin Serov, Konstantin Korovin, Mikhail Vrubel, Vasily Surikov, and Konchalovsky used to spend every weekend at Tretyakov gallery to study the canvases painted by key Russian artists.

 During his gymnasium years Konchalovsky attended classes of Moscow School of Painting, Sculpture and Architecture.
-In 1896-1898 he traveled to Paris and studied at the Académie Julian.
+After advice of Konstantin Korovin and Valentin Serov, in 1896-1898 he traveled to Paris to study at the Académie Julian, one of his classmates being Albert Gleizes.
 In 1899, he returned to Russia and entered the Imperial Academy of Arts in Saint Petersburg, graduating in 1907.
 At the academy, he studied under Savinsky, Zaleman and Kovalevsky.

 Career

 Breakout days in the Moskow avant-guard

+In the book “Pyotr Konchalovsky” (1936) by V.Nikolsky Konchalovsky recollects that he “found his art” when he visited Paris for the second time in 1907, and discovered Paul Cezanne and Vincent van Gogh.
+He even made a week-long trip to Arles, to “penetrate even deeper into van Gogh’s world and to learn his art to the bottom”.

-His public debut was at the Salon des Indépendants exhibition in Paris, 1908, but Konchalovsky soon returned to Moscow, bringing with him new ideas (elements of his work from this period have been identified as "Fauvist"), as well as his more respectable Salon training.
+Working under these influences, he made a public debut at the Salon des Indépendants exhibition in Paris, 1908, but Konchalovsky soon returned to Moscow, bringing with him new ideas (elements of his work from this period have been identified as "Fauvist" and cezannism).

 By 1909, he was exhibiting frequently, participating in the Golden Fleece, Fraternity, Mir Iskusstva, and New Society of Artists.
-He was a founding member of the society Knave of Diamonds in 1909, a rebellious, avant-guard group seeking to synthesize the modern art breakthroughs of French and German styles with Russian primitivism.
-Where Western European looked to primitive African sculptures for artistic refreshment and inspiration, these Russian painters imagined they could turn to "indigenous" Russian works.
-Konchalovsky was elected as the group's chairman in 1911.
+He was a founding member of the society Knave of Diamonds in 1910, a rebellious, avant-guard group seeking to synthesize the modern art breakthroughs of French and German styles with Russian primitivism.
+Where Western European looked to African sculptures for artistic refreshment and inspiration, these Russian painters imagined they could turn to "indigenous" Russian works such as icons, provincial tavern and shop signs and street ads, “lubok”-style colorful book illustrations.
+Konchalovsky was elected as the group's first chairman in 1910.

 Post WWI advancements

 After serving in the Russian army 1914–1916, Konchalovsky returned to his art with moderated intentions.
 Beginning in 1918 he taught art.
 In 1922, he had his first solo exhibition at the Tretyakov Gallery.

 During that period, he mostly drew still lifes and landscapes.
 His paintings—as of all other Jacks of Diamond—remained strongly influenced by Paul Cézanne.
-But he started to paint portraits (often Ceremonial Portraits) that are considered examples of socialist realism style.
+But he started to paint portraits (often ceremonial portraits) that are considered examples of socialist realism style.

 Personal life

-Pyotr married a daughter of painter Vasily Surikov, who always praised the art of his son-in-law.
+Pyotr married Olga, the daughter of painter Vasily Surikov, who always praised the art of his son-in-law.